timholds/Manim-Post-Training-Dataset-V2/extractors/sources/LEARNING.md

 # Gotchas
 - inlining large files as string literals might change how Manim's `Write()` animation behaves, even with the same `run_time` parameter

+# Questions
+What is the most elegant way to handle asset files when we are extracting new data sources? asset files in manimce videos are custom images that people use. this is a tricky problem because many of the datasets in the wild use custom assets in their videos. we can even download the custo assets from github most of the time, but i don't love the idea of training a model to use assets that certainly don't exist. maaayyyybe if we taught the model to check if an asset exists before using it but that's a different beast